Best WordPress Plugins to Use in 2026

 The Free version is available on WordPress.org and installed directly from your WP backend.

-With over 2 million active installations, it’s the most popular plugin of this type.
+With over 2 million active installations, it’s the most popular add-on of this type.
 When you check out some of the features included, you’ll quickly see why.

-Connecting the plugin to your GA account happens in a couple of clicks, and afterward, you can start analyzing your visitor data.
+Connecting the plugin to your GA account happens in a couple of clicks, so you can start analyzing your visitor data almost immediately.

-MonsterInsights will give you insights on the most visited pages and posts, how much time people spend on your website, and where they come from.
-Based on all this data, you can optimize your website and take steps that will help it grow further.
+MonsterInsights will give you insights into the most visited pages and posts, how much time people spend on your website, and where they come from.
+Based on all this information, you can optimize your website and take steps that will help it grow further.

 The Lite version of the plugin is available for free and can be used by anyone.